William Dickens

-William T. Dickens (born December 31, 1953) is an American economist.
+William Theodore Dickens (born December 31, 1953) is an American economist.
 He is a University Distinguished Professor of Economics and Social Policy at Northeastern University.

 Career

 Dickens was on the faculty of the University of California, Berkeley from 1980 until 1995.
 While on leave he served as a senior economist with the President of the United States' Council of Economic Advisers, in 1993-94 where he worked for Laura Tyson.
 He was a Faculty Research Fellow and then a Research Associate with the National Bureau of Economic Research from 1982 to 1998.
 He was a senior fellow in Economic Studies at the Brookings Institution from 1995 to 2007, where he was a visiting fellow from 1994 to 1995 and a non resident senior fellow from 2007-2016.
 In 2007, he became Thomas C. Schelling Visiting Professor at the University of Maryland, a position he held until joining Northeastern in June 2008.
 He subsequently served as a Russell Sage Foundation Visiting Scholar for one year.
 He was chair of the Department of Economics at Northeastern from 2013-2018.